indrakalita/RainfallForecasting/README.md

 4. Combine data-driven and classical NWP techniques to optimize forecast performance.

 ### Main Achievements:
-- Our 12-hour lead-time model matches or even outperforms traditional **ECMWF** forecasts.
+- Our 12-hour lead-time model matches or even outperforms traditional **ECMWF Ensemble** forecasts.
 - A novel statistical methodology has been developed to understand the role of different meteorological variables in driving precipitation in Ghana.
-- We have shown that combining machine learning models with classical NWP methods enhances forecast accuracy.
+- We have shown that combining machine learning models with classical NWP methods enhances forecast accuracy (especially outperforms the NWP forecast).

 Through this project, we aim to advance meteorological forecasting and contribute to improved water resource management, agriculture, and disaster preparedness in tropical regions.